All Products

 4. Make changes to OSS files.

-• After you configure automatic file updates, there is a delay of a few minutes for the rule to take effect.
-We recommend waiting at least 3 minutes before operating on files.
+• After configuring automatic file updates, there is a delay of a few minutes before rules take effect.
+Wait at least 3 minutes before operating on files.

-• To delete a file by using the OSS API, you must specify a version to trigger the change event.
+• To delete a file using the OSS API, specify a version to trigger the change event.

 • To delete a file in the console, select the file and click Permanently Delete at the bottom.